-FISCAL 2021 COMPARED TO FISCAL 2020
+FISCAL 2022 COMPARED TO FISCAL 2021

-In fiscal 2021, total revenue increased 4% or \$61,158, compared to fiscal 2020.
-Reducing total revenue for the effects of deconversion fees of \$20,635 for the current fiscal year and \$53,914 for the prior fiscal year, and for revenue from acquisitions and divestitures in fiscal 2021 of \$9 and in fiscal 2020 of \$3,574, results in a 6% increase, or \$98,002.
-This increase was primarily driven by growth in card processing, data processing and hosting fee, Jack Henry digital and remittance fee, and software usage fee revenues, partially offset by lower hardware revenues and decreased pass-through billable travel and user group expenses year over year due to COVID-19 travel limitations (see "COVID-19 Impact and Response" above).
+In fiscal 2022, total revenue increased 11% or \$184,659, compared to fiscal 2021.
+Reducing total revenue for the effects of deconversion fees of \$53,279 for the current fiscal year and \$20,635 for the prior fiscal year, and for revenue from acquisitions and divestitures in fiscal 2022 of \$274 and in fiscal 2021 of \$1,182, results in a 9% increase, or \$152,923.
+This increase was primarily driven by growth in private and public cloud, card processing, remittance, implementation, and transaction and digital revenues, partially offset by a decrease in license fee revenue compared to the prior fiscal year.

-Operating expenses increased 3% in fiscal 2021 compared to fiscal 2020, primarily due to higher costs related to our card payment processing platform associated with corresponding increases in revenue, higher personnel costs, and increased operating licenses and fees, partially offset by more capitalized costs related to research and development, travel expense savings as a result of COVID-19 travel limitations (see "COVID-19 Impact and Response" above), the gain on sale of assets this fiscal year compared to the loss last fiscal year, and lower hardware costs associated with a corresponding decrease in revenues.
+Operating expenses increased 8% in fiscal 2022 compared to fiscal 2021, primarily due to higher costs related to our card payment processing platform associated with corresponding increases in revenue, higher personnel costs, increased operating licenses and fees, and higher travel expenses.

-We move into fiscal 2022 following strong performance in fiscal 2021.
+We move into fiscal 2023 following strong performance in fiscal 2022.
 Significant portions of our business continue to provide recurring revenue and our sales pipeline is also encouraging.
 Our customers continue to face regulatory and operational challenges which our products and services address, and in these times, they have an even greater need for our solutions that directly address institutional profitability, efficiency, and security.
 We believe our strong balance sheet, access to extensive lines of credit, the strength of our existing product line and an unwavering commitment to superior customer service position us well to address current and future opportunities.

-A detailed discussion of the major components of the results of operations for the fiscal year ended June 30, 2021 follows.
+A detailed discussion of the major components of the results of operations for the fiscal year ended June 30, 2022 compared to the fiscal year ended June 30, 2021 follows.